-The Vitis Design Suite is Xilinx's unified software suite that includes compilers for all embedded applications and accelerated applications on Xilinx platforms.
+The Vitis Design Suite is AMD's unified software suite that includes compilers for all embedded applications and accelerated applications on AMD platforms.
 Vitis supports developing in higher level languages, leverages open source libraries, and supports domain specific development environments.

 The embedded processor design flow is described in the following resources: